-I’ve signed B up for a couple of day sports camps and a church camp.
-He’s not quite ready for a sleep away camp yet but I think those are great as well.
-Check your local school district’s website for camps they offer through athletic programs as well as local universities.
-B is doing a basketball camp at the high school and a soccer camp at the University of Houston.
+My son is doing a basketball camp at the high school and a soccer camp at the University of Houston.
 It’s always a good idea to sign up with friends so you can carpool.
-The church camp B is attending is Pine Cove Camp in the City.
+My son is attending Pine Cove Camp in the City.
 He went last year and had a blast.
 I really like that they focus on developing the children’s relationship with God and building character.
-They also bring in some really fun activities and the staff is made up of such energetic and wonderful college-aged role models.
+They also bring in some really fun activities.
+The staff is made up of such energetic and wonderful college-aged role models.

-We don’t plan on taking a big vacation this summer since we plan on going to Kauai next summer, but I still think it’s important to schedule some time for us to get away together as a family without the distractions of work.
-The key is taking the time to plan and put something on the calendar or summer will be over before you know it.
+We don’t plan on taking a big vacation this summer since we plan on going to Kauai next summer.
+I think it’s important to schedule some time to get away together as a family without the distractions of work.
+The key is taking the time to plan and put something on the calendar.
+Otherwise, Summer will be over before you know it.